pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-dot11_extsta_recv_context.md

 ### -field pvMediaSpecificInfo

-A pointer to a buffer that contains media-specific infomration.
-The mininiport driver can set this
+A pointer to a buffer that contains media-specific information.
+The miniport driver can set this
      member if the miniport driver passes media-specific OOB data to an IHV-specific 802.3 protocol driver.